FredKSchott/esm-hmr/README.md

 ## What's in This Repo?

-1. The ESM-HMR spec, outlining a standard Hot Module Replacement API that can be used in any bundle-free dev tool.
+1. The ESM-HMR spec, outlining a standard interface for native hot module replacement.
 2. [A reference implementation of that spec (client-side).](/esm-hmr-client-runtime.ts)

 # The Spec